-Digimap for Schools and their free learning resources provide a wealth of creativity for primary age children.
-Ideal for young minds discovering about their environment and an ideal backdrop for discussing topical events both local and global.
+Digimap for Schools and their free learning resources provide a wealth of creativity for primary-age children.
+Ideal for young minds discovering their environment and an ideal backdrop for discussing topical events both local and global.
 It is a resource that we use in school to support the teaching and learning of Geography.

 Explore places, weather and geographical landscapes with a range of activities including quizzes, writing activities, games and databases to name just a few.

 Here, you have the entire world at your fingertips!
 Be transported to some of the planet's coolest countries, explore Brazil's rainforests, the magnificent architecture of Italy and a Kenyan safari!
 Learn about the people who live there, the local government, diverse landscapes and discover awesome natural wonders like volcanoes and glaciers.